Stamp Duty and Registration Charges in Maharashtra: What Homebuyers Need to Know

 Registration Charges in Pune

-Registration charges are a one-time fee paid to record the property in the buyer’s name in government records.
+Furthermore, registration charges are a one-time fee that the buyer pays to record the property in their name in government records.

 • 1% of the property value (capped at ₹30,000)

-• Applicable for all freehold and leasehold transactions
+• In addition, this is applicable for all freehold and leasehold transactions

 For example: